very-inky/Bit-HeroesBot/README.md

 - **Template-based recognition**: Identify game elements using template images
 - **Resource management**: Automatically handle cooldowns and resource depletion
 - **Automatic dependency management**: OpenCV libraries are automatically downloaded and installed if needed
+- **Improved rerun and town button handling**: During rerun state, the bot now checks if actions have runs left and uses the rerun button if available, preventing premature exit to town and improving automation reliability

 ## Template System